FarhanMS123/farhanms123.github.io/README.md

 npm exec eslint -- --print-config .eslintrc.cjs >> .eslint-list.json
 ```

-- SHould I also put `.env.example` or related?

 # TODO
 - [x] Create new Vite React SWC
 - [x] Match up to this repo and update